r-lib/vctrs/revdep/failures.md

 * this is package ‘geocmeans’ version ‘0.3.3’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
-...
---- finished re-building ‘rasters.Rmd’

-SUMMARY: processing the following file failed:
-  ‘introduction.Rmd’

-Error: Vignette re-building failed.
-Execution halted
+* checking package dependencies ...
+ERROR
+Package required but not available: ‘sf’

+See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
 * DONE
-Status: 2 ERRORs, 1 WARNING, 1 NOTE
+Status: 1 ERROR